gearglow/ReptiliaWithATwist/The List.md

 It also turned out that, thanks to her shifting ability, she no longer needed glasses.
 Since the world expected Harry Potter to wear them, though, she figured she might as well get some nice ones.
 Perhaps she could add enchantments at some point.
 She picked out some sunglasses with a classic look, and as they browsed at other stores, idly scratched runes in them with a fingernail shifted to a steel-hard point.
 She got as far as runes to darken automatically in bright sunlight, and turn clear in the shade, before they were done shopping.

 Lastly, they picked up kitchenware and several appliances, bedding, curtains, and the rest of the little things that make a house feel more like a home.
-And after a final stop at a grocer to stock their larders, Robbie popped them both back to Elysia's room #4 Privet Drive.
+And after a final stop at a grocer to stock their larders, Robbie popped them both back to Elysia's room at #4 Privet Drive.

 Robbie, having returned to his natural elf form, began moving the perishable goods into some of the stasis cupboards they'd found in the vault.
 Meanwhile, Elysia dug out one of the new schema stones and the carving kit, and sat down at the dilapidated old desk under the window to start laying out the new configuration for the trunk.